Green Day: Related projects

 In October 2009, a Green Day art project was exhibited at StolenSpace Gallery in London.
 The exhibition showed artworks created for each of the songs on 21st Century Breakdown, was supported by the band, and led by the group's manager Pat Magnarella.
 He explained in an interview that "[Artists are] basically like rock bands.
 Most are creating their art, but don't know how to promote it."
 For Billie Joe Armstrong, "Many of the artists ... show their work on the street, and we feel a strong connection to that type of creative expression."

 On April 13, 2011, a film version of American Idiot was confirmed.
-Michael Mayer, director of the Broadway musical, will be directing the film.
+Michael Mayer, director of the Broadway musical, would have directed the film.
 It will be produced by Green Day, Pat Magnarella (Green Day's manager who also produced Bullet in a Bible, Awesome as Fuck, and Heart Like a Hand Grenade), Playtone (Tom Hanks and Gary Goetzman) and Tom Hulce.
-However, in February 2020, Billie Joe Armstrong revealed to NME that plans for a film adaptation of the stage musical had been "pretty much scrapped", without providing any more details as to the reason.
+However, in February 2020, Billie Joe Armstrong revealed to NME that plans for a film adaptation of the stage musical had been "pretty much scrapped", without providing anymore details as to the reason.

 On January 23, 2013, it was announced that a documentary showing Armstrong's journey from punk rock to Broadway was to be released.
 Called Broadway Idiot and showing a lot of behind-the-scenes of the American Idiot musical production, the movie was directed by Doug Hamilton, veteran television journalist for CBS News' 60 Minutes and PBS documentaries such as Nova, Frontline and American Masters.
 A trailer was released on January 30, 2013.
 The documentary premiered at the South by Southwest Film Festival on March 15, 2013.

 Green Day served as executive producers of Turn It Around: The Story of East Bay Punk (2017), an extensive documentary film about the San Francisco Bay area punk scene from the late 1970s to the 1990s.